beardedfoo/vim-colemak/README.md

 * Undo: the qwerty 'u' position is still used for undo (colemak 'l')

 What about insert mode?
-* Given that 'i' is on the home row in colemak this had to be moved to 'm'.
+* Given that 'i' is on the home row in colemak this had to be moved.
 I chose 'm' as it is in the same place as its QWERTY position in the colemak layout and not apparently used for anything in vim by default.
 When I started using this layout I thought about it as 'modify mode' rather than 'insert mode' to help remember this.
 Now of course it is muscle memory and I don't think about it.

 Every once in a while you must edit files on a system that does not have your .vimrc.
 I recommend the following in those cases:
 * If you still have QWERTY chops switch your keyboard layout while in vim.
 This is not an option for me as I am no longer proficient at typing in QWERTY and cannot even touch type without my layout set to colemak.